HobbyChop/Moody-DS/readme.md

 * FX: delay and chorus.
 * SET: MIDI settings.

-Press B at any time to switch between the voice modes.

 ## A note on MIDI sync

 Turn on Clock In to follow an external clock. moody-ds starts right on the beat and stops cleanly when the clock stops.
 Turn on Clock Out to lead instead, sending clock and transport to the rest of your rig.

 If you sync from an arduinoboy or LSDJ setup, moody-ds quietly ignores the extra start note those rigs send alongside their clock, so you get clean timing with no surprise drone.
 Notes you actually play still come through as normal.

 ## Credits and license